DevangMJ1999/IshaITApp/replit.md

 **TypeScript**: Strict TypeScript configuration across both frontend and backend with ESNext modules and comprehensive type checking.

 **Monorepo Structure**: Organized as a monorepo with `client/`, `server/`, and `shared/` directories for clear separation of concerns while enabling code sharing between frontend and backend.

+## Infrastructure & Deployment

+**Terraform AWS Configuration**: Complete infrastructure as code setup for deploying to AWS EC2 instances.
+Includes VPC, security groups, auto-deployment scripts, and production configuration with Nginx reverse proxy.
+Located in `/terraform` directory with comprehensive documentation and examples.

 # External Dependencies